 English Leader Cards Many of the English suffrage associations were far less reticent than their American counterparts in terms of promoting and celebrating their leaders.
 The Women’s Social and Political League and the Women’s Freedom League in particular produced numerous post cards illustrating their officers.
 Portraits of Emmeline Pankhurst of the WSPU and Charlotte Despard were quite common, but cards of lesser known figures of the movement, at least to Americans, include such activists as Elizabeth Clarke Wolstenholme Elmy, one of the earlier suffrage leaders, Patricia Woodlock, one of many hunger strikers, Flora Drummond, who acquired the title of “General” for appearing at the head of demonstrations dressed in epaulettes and a peaked hat, Elsie Howey, who was given several long prison sentences for her participation in “disturbances,” and Cecily Hamilton, an actress and active member in the Actresses’ Franchise League.
 These “leader” cards were sold in WSPU and WFL shops throughout England.
 That they were very popular as souvenirs is indicated by the fact that many of them were autographed by the activists so depicted as is the case with the Charlotte Despard card pictured here.

-For more information about these and other American and English post cards, consult my forthcoming book from McFarland Press, Women’s Suffrage Memorabilia: An Illustrated Historical Study.
+For more information about these and other American and English post cards, consult my previously book from McFarland Press, Women’s Suffrage Memorabilia: An Illustrated Historical Study.
+My new book on American Woman Suffrage postcards, which also will be published by McFarland later in the summer or early Fall, is currently available for pre-order by clicking on the following link to Amazon.
+Generally the pre-order price represents a substantial discount over the final price.